Faithful, Reformational, Global

 Accreditation

 The Institute of Lutheran Theology has fully-credentialed faculty members and a complete staff to serve students and faculty.
 The Institute provides a quality theological education equal or superior to that of any graduate seminary.
-The Institute of Lutheran Theology has been accredited by the Commission on Accreditation of the Association for Biblical Higher Education to grant degrees at the Master’s and Doctoral levels.
+The Institute of Lutheran Theology has been accredited by the Commission on Accreditation of the Association for Biblical Higher Education to grant degrees at the Undergrad, Master’s, and Doctoral levels.

 Address: 5850 T.G.
 Lee Blvd., Ste.
 130, Orlando, FL 32822